SalomePlatform/adao/doc/en/index.rst

 *data smoothing*,
 etc.
 More details can be found in the section :ref:`section_theory`.
-The ADAO module currently offers more than one hundred different algorithmic methods and allows the study of at least 500 distinct applied problems.
+The ADAO module currently offers more than 150 different algorithmic methods and allows the study of more than 300 distinct applied problems.

 The documentation for this module is divided into several major categories, related to the **theoretical documentation** (indicated in the section title by